Skip to main content

 Industrial Protocol Integration

 Industrial routes enable direct communication between your Coreflux MQTT broker and industrial automation equipment.
-Read data from PLCs, write setpoints, and bridge the gap between IT and OT systems - all through standardized LoT syntax.
+Read data from PLCs, write setpoints, and bridge the gap between IT and OT systems - all through standardized LoT (Language of Things) syntax.

 Supported Protocols